-I regularly teach courses on computability and undecidability, speech act theory, the semantics/pragmatics distinction, pornography and silencing, and Aquinas.
+I regularly teach courses on computability and undecidability, speech act theory, the semantics/pragmatics distinction, pornography and silencing, the metaphysics of race and gender, and Aquinas.
 I have occasionally taught a somewhat idiosyncratic course on Descartes.
 I also teach survey courses on medieval philosophy, 20th century analytic philosophy, philosophy of logic, and philosophy of language.
 At the introductory level I teach our Sex, Love, and Death course.

 You can find a backlist of courses taught at the University of Calgary on my Department Profile page.